 In the south, Democratic Rally (DISY) leader Clerides was elected President of the Republic of Cyprus in February 1993 and reelected in February 1997.
 The next presidential election will be held on February 16, 2003, with a runoff on February 23, if needed.
+On January 3, 2003, the 83-year old Clerides surprised many by announcing his candidacy for a special 16-month term instead of a standard 5-year term because of the "historical importance" of the period through May 1, 2004.
+DISY and the United Democrats endorsed Clerides.
+Attorney General Alecos Markides, Clerides' chief adviser in the U.N. talks, then announced his candidacy as an independent for the presidency.
+He argued that Clerides request for a 16-month term was arbitrary and unrelated to the Cyprus problem that requires continuity, noting that the U.N. plan envisages a 3-year transition period.
 Tassos Papadopoulos is the candidate of his right-wing Democratic Party (DIKO) and the Reformist Party of Working People (AKEL), a communist party that supports accession to the EU and has engaged leftist parties of the north.
 Papadopoulos is a controversial nationalist whose law firm represented Serbian companies accused of violating U.N. sanctions on the former Yugoslavia.
-In the 1990s, Papadopoulos had been on the U.S. Office of Foreign Assets Control list of "blocked persons" and the U.S. Embassy in Nicosia still maintains no contacts with him.
-Yiannakis Omirou is the candidate of his Social Democratic Movement (KISOS) and may have the conditional support of DISY.
+In the 1990s, Papadopoulos was on the U.S. Office of Foreign Assets Control list of "blocked persons" and the U.S. Embassy in Nicosia still has no contacts with him.
+The Social Democratic Movement's Yiannakis Omirou withdrew his candidacy in favor of Papadopoulos.
+There are seven other candidates.